pds-96/pds-96.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+## Welcome to my Space!

+I'm thrilled to have you here, exploring my creative journey and professional endeavors.
+This platform is a testament to my relentless pursuit of excellence and passion for innovation.
+I'm always adding new projects, so be sure to explore them!

+From designing satellites to decoding personal finance, and from business strategy to vibecoding , this portfolio showcases my diverse skillset.
+Whether you're a hiring manager, an engineering enthusiast, or a potential collaborator, I encourage you to explore and connect.
+Thank you for visiting!

-Hey there, I'm Devvrat, a former ISRO Scientist, pivotal in missions like SpaDEx and Chandrayaan-2, now excelling in the business sphere at HCLTech.
+I'm Devvrat, a former ISRO Scientist, pivotal in missions like SpaDEx and Chandrayaan-2, now excelling in the business sphere at HCLTech.
 Leveraging 4.5+ years of experience to secure major IT and AI solution deals (~$60M+ RFPs) and translate complex technical innovation into market success.
 My educational background includes a MBA from XLRI Jamshedpur (Rank 3) and an aerospace engineering degree from IIST.

 <i class="fas fa-download  pr-1 fa-fw"></i> Download my <a href="/uploads/PriyDevvrat_Resume_April2025.pdf" target="_blank">resume</a>.</p>